milosz275/leetcode/README.md

 [![CodeQL](https://github.com/mldxo/leetcode/actions/workflows/codeql.yml/badge.svg)](https://github.com/mldxo/leetcode/actions/workflows/codeql.yml)
 [![Docs](https://github.com/mldxo/leetcode/actions/workflows/docs.yml/badge.svg)](https://github.com/mldxo/leetcode/actions/workflows/docs.yml)

 This is a repository for my solutions to Leetcode problems.
 I will be solving problems in C, C++ and Python.
 There will be at least one problem solved every day.
-I will also be providing explanations for my solutions.

-Watch me fail, try and grow.
+Explanations solutions will be provided with documentation generated in Doxygen and Sphinx.
+CamelCase is used for Leetcode functions and snake_case is the rest of the code.

 ## 75